 What happens after I turn my cell phone in?

-There’s an extensive market for recycled cell phones and cell phone parts.
+There’s an extensive market to recycle cell phones and cell phone parts.
 Once collected, the data is erased and a cell phone’s condition is evaluated.
 In many cases, used phones can be refurbished and resold as a certified, pre-owned devices.
 Phones that can’t be refurbished are used for parts in the refurbishing process, or are processed for scrap materials that can be reclaimed.
 All of these second-life options keep phones out of landfills.

 Do I need to prepare my cell phone in any way before recycling it?